TylerB24890/remote-post-swap/readme.txt

 2. Click on the 'Remote Post Swap' link.
 3. Check the toggle box shown.
 4. Enter the URL to the live site you wish to pull posts from.
 This should be a valid URL.

+== To Do ==
+1. Pull in author data.
+2. Pull in post comments.
+3. Allow users to choose which data to swap via toggle options on settings page.

 == Changelog ==